What are the Symptoms of Neck Pain?

 Intrathecal Pain Pump

-An intrathecal pain pump is a small device that holds pain medication and is programmed to release the medication into the intrathecal space of your spine.
+An intrathecal pain pump is a small device that holds pain medication and is programmed to release the medication into the intrathecal space of your spine to manage chronic pain or severe spasticity.
+It offers a more targeted and efficient drug delivery method compared to oral medications, allowing for smaller doses with fewer systemic side effects.